 Families being scattered, unable to gather for funerals, is not a new thing.
-And, for that reason, virtual funerals aren’t new.
+And, for that reason, virtual funerals aren't new.
 Far from it.
 But currently, with the surge of restrictions for health and safety concerns, we are hearing about them everywhere.
-Funerals have turned into something difficult to recognize.
+Out of necessity, funerals have turned into something difficult to recognize.

 With families limited to small private services, normal rituals are changing.
 The circle of support they once would have had at the service simply isn’t there.
 Extended family and friends are left at home, wanting to be there, but with no way to do so.
 Articles are popping up everywhere, from CNN to The Atlantic.

 For anyone who has lost a loved one, you know that what is meaningful about a funeral is rarely people saying the “right” thing.
 It is more often about just people being there – seeing the impact our loved ones had in the world.
 So what do we do when we can’t physically gather?
 We have a few ideas for funerals that many of you, our amazing readers, shared.
 So let’s get to it.

 (If you are looking for ideas for what to do when you can't be with a loved one who is dying, visit this post).

-10 Meaningful Ideas for Memorials or Funeral in Isolation:
+10 Meaningful Ideas for Funerals and Memorials in Isolation:

 - Have a cremation or burial and small service now and have an in-person event later.
 Though these are tips for having a service, keep in mind that you don't have to rush to have a service.
 Even in the best of circumstances, many families later say they wish they had taken more time before having a service.
 There is no reason you need to do something immediately.
 Or you can do something small and/or virtual now, and then something in person later.
 That may be when people are able to come together again, or you could plan it for your loved one's birthday or another significant date.